Tricklebyte/BlazorId_App/README.md

 Navigation Menu Item: calls a test API, which is protected by IdentityServer.
 The API will return the user claims it received with the request as JSON.
 The application then displays those claims to the User.
 ### Authorization
 The sample project demonstrates security using 4 layers.
 Use the ones best suited to your application, environment, and risk tolerance.
-1. **Application Navigaion:** Hide Navigation Links for unauthorized Application users
+1.**Application Routing:** Block application route paths for unauthorized Application users
-2. **Application Page Routing:** Block page route paths for unauthorized Application users
+2. **Application Navigaion:** Hide Navigation Links for unauthorized Application users
 3. **API User** Deny API access to unauthorized users
 4. **API Client** Deny API access to unauthorized clients